 Approximately 16,000 people a year will die of a drunk driving related accident in the United States.
 1 in 3 Americans will be involved in an alcohol related crash in their lifetime.
 Alcohol impairs the function of the brain and many do not realize they are too drunk to drive before getting in their vehicle.
 While drunk, drivers experience delayed response time and are less likely to observe traffic signals.
 Even one drink can impair driving skills.
 The largest number of drunk driving fatalities occurs on the Thanksgiving holiday.

 Many teenagers binge drink

-and many of them get behind the wheel drunk.
+and then get behind the wheel drunk.
 Often teens are unable to control the amount they drink or succumb to peer pressure.
 Like adults, alcohol can make adolescents feel overly confident and drive their car even when people tell them they've had too much to drink.
 Car crashes are the leading cause for death among teens and one in three crashes is alcohol related.
 More than 3,000 teens die from alcohol related car accidents.
 Groups like MADD and FADD work hard to bring awareness to the public about the consequences of drunk driving.
 The organization Every 15 Minutes raises awareness to high school students with their program designed to reenact the dangers of drinking and driving.